 Flora & Fauna:

-During a visit to the cave in 2017 and 2018 lots of cave crickets were spotted.
+During a visit to the cave in 2017 and 2018 lots of cave crickets were spotted, none during the visit on August 28, 2019.
 Find more information about the cave cricket on Corfu here.
 Also a common toad (Bufo bufo spinosus) was spotted inside the cave (2017, 2018) and a dormouse (Glis glis) (2018).

 Cave record Hellenic Speleological Society ΑΣΜ ΕΣΕ 562.